jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - yellow handle display point, remove PB
 	- double check all yellow handle logic
 - based on provided breaker reclosing settings, make suggestions and have discussion on proper LOV timings
-- Double check tie closing in and acting as sectionalizer logic
 - When tie closes, check to see if it drops out of auto
 - Compare recloser trip equation to tie/sectionalizer
 	- recloser should have more in it for protection